Hijri-Gregorian Converter 2026: Get Today’s Islamic Date Instantly

 - The Hijri and Gregorian Calendars Don’t Align: Islamic holidays take place around 10 days earlier every year as compared to the Gregorian calendar because Hijri years are shorter.

-- Regional Variations: Muslim event dates change because of small divergences in observing the moon from different parts of the world.
+- Regional Variations: Muslim event dates change because of small divergences in how people around the world observe the moon.

 Misconceptions About Accuracy: Some believe the lunar base makes it inaccurate.
 However, its adherence to actual moon sightings means it is in sync with nature.